Nanjing decade: Reforms

+In terms of foreign policy, the Nationalist government announced its intention to end unequal treaties and extraterritoriality in 1929.
+It first succeeded in revising extraterritorial rights in early 1937, while the agreements with the United Kingdom and the United States came into effect in 1943.

 Economic improvements and social reforms were mixed.
-The Kuomintang supported women’s rights and education, the abolition of polygamy, and foot binding.
-The government of the Republic of China under Chiang’s leadership also enacted a women’s quota in the parliament with reserved seats for women.
-During the Nanjing Decade, average Chinese citizens received the education they’d never had the chance to get in the dynasties that increased the literacy rate across China.
+The Kuomintang supported women's rights and education, the abolition of polygamy, and foot binding.
+The government of the Republic of China under Chiang's leadership also enacted a women's quota in the parliament with reserved seats for women.
+During the Nanjing Decade, average Chinese citizens received the education they'd never had the chance to get in the dynasties that increased the literacy rate across China.
 The education also promotes the ideals of Tridemism of democracy, republicanism, science, constitutionalism, and Chinese Nationalism based on the Political Tutelage of the Kuomintang.
-However, Periodic famines continued under Nationalist rule: in Northern China from 1928 to 1930, in Sichuan from 1936 to 1937, and in Henan from 1942 to 1943.
-In total, these famines cost at least 11.7 million lives by some estimates.
+However, Periodic famines continued under Nationalist rule: in Northern China from 1928 to 1930, in Sichuan from 1936 to 1937, among others.
 GDP growth averaged 3.9 per cent a year from 1929 to 1941 and per capita GDP about 1.8 per cent.
 Among other institutions, the Nationalist Government founded the Academia Sinica and the Central Bank of China.
-In 1932, China sent a team for the first time to the Olympic Games.
+In 1932, China sent a team for the first time to the Olympic Games which consisted of a single athlete, Liu Changchun.
+The Chinese decision was motivated primarily out of the fact that Japan wanted to send athletes from Manchukuo, a Japanese puppet state.
+They would later send a larger team to the 1936 Olympic Games.

+Postal system

+The Chinese Post Office expanded dramatically during the period with over 12,000 offices in existence, the post office also acted as a currency exchange and handler of money particularly with remittances across the urban-rural divide the Office also worked across political boundaries giving it the status of one of the few truly national bodies.
+The office even offered services beyond these offering insurance policies, saving accounts and gift certificates.
+These bank-like activities allowed for migration to occur as urban workers had a trusted institution from which they could support their families in rural areas contributing greatly to the modernisation of the economy in the interior as well as the coastal regions.

+Education

+The new Ministry of education amalgamated and reorganised the education system creating 13 national universities, 5 technical colleges, 9 provincial universities to provide higher education nationwide and help create an educated populace.
+Additionally, private higher educational institutionals received state subsidies of the 53 private colleges and universities 40 received subsidies in 1936.
+Secondary education saw even more marked development with the number of schools increasing in number by over 400% with 2,042 middle schools, 1,211 normal schools and 370 professional schools the total enrollment of these schools was 545,207.

 Economic developments

-The figures provided by Liu and Yeh are deemed to be more reliable.